 Set up a Roth IRA account.
 If you already have a Roth IRA, you can use that.
 If you don't, you must establish one.
 Most major financial institutions sponsor Roth IRA accounts--including banks, stockbrokers and mutual-fund companies.
 Most investors choose mutual-fund companies like Fidelity, Vanguard or T. Rowe Price, because they have "no-load" funds with low fees and offer a wide range of investment options.
 Tell the financial institution that you want to convert a 401k to a Roth IRA.
 It will send you papers to fill out and sign.

 Contact the holder of your 401k and tell them you want to "roll over" your account to a Roth IRA.
 Most will make you read a document, then fill out authorization papers.
 Sign the papers and send them back.
 Be sure to clearly state where you want the 401k money sent and that you want a "rollover" and not a redemption.

 Ask the holder of your 401k to send the money directly to the Roth IRA account.
-This is called a direct rollover option and will save you from having to pay any taxes on the amount being rolled over.
-Your employer's qualified plan must give you the option to have any part of an eligible rollover distribution paid directly to a Roth IRA.
-Generally, no tax is withheld from any part of the designated distribution that is directly paid to the trustee of the Roth IRA.
-However, many financial institutions will send you a check directly.
+Some financial institutions will do this so you never have to touch the money.
+However, many financial institutions won't; instead, they send you a check.
 Make sure this check is made out to the Roth IRA account and not you.
 If it is made out to you, it will be considered a redemption and you will be forced to pay taxes on the money plus a 10 percent penalty.
 If the check is made out to the Roth IRA account, all you have to do is forward it to the financial institution holding your Roth IRA.
 Your 401k-to-Roth IRA conversion is complete.